The 3 P’s

 Any stockman will tell you the best cattle yards are built using the most durable of materials.
 (Tick!)
-All of our stockyards a built to a high standard using galvanized steel and joinery.
+All of our stockyards are built to a high standard using galvanized steel and joinery.

-How does the cattle move in the different areas of your yard?
+How do the cattle move in the different areas of your yard?

-When designing working areas, stockyards require a great understanding of the operations being conduction in each working area to ensure the design is a perfect fit for the purpose at hand
+When designing working areas, stockyards require a great understanding of the operations being conducted in each working area to ensure the design is a perfect fit for the purpose at hand.

 Minimising Risk, one yard at a time.

 Working with animals in confined spaces always has its risks.
-Many injuries result from kicks and gate accidents because of their unpredictable nature.
-Other accidents can occur from badly designed yards, poor stockmanship or poorly maintained facilities.
-Thats why its important for Red River Rural to do everything we can on our end to protect our users.
+Many injuries result from kicks and gate accidents because of the unpredictable nature of livestock.
+Other accidents can occur from badly designed yards, poor stockmanship, or poorly maintained facilities.
+Thats why it's important for Red River Rural to do everything we can on our end to protect our users.